 Storybooks can be very helpful for teaching emotional intelligence skills because they appeal to kids’ imaginations and give them a story they can remember in order to be able to use the skills later.

 Teach these two activities to kids and give them essential tools for self regulation and emotional control.
-This post contains affiliate links – if you purchase through them you are able to support the work of Bounceback Parenting at no extra cost to yourself.
+This post contains Amazon affiliate links – if you purchase through I receive compensation at no extra cost to yourself.

-2 Basic Activities That Teach Self-Awareness and Self-Management
+2 Basic Activities That Teach Emotional Regulation and Self-Regulation Through Self-Awareness and Self-Control

 by Kyle Carlin